samsiljee/MS_sonification/README.md

 - Formulate as a stand-alone program, like a synthesiser plugin almost
 - Collect mass spectra from breathing into the mass spectrometer
 - Generate tones from publically available metabolite spectra
+- Add support for longer tone generation, memory runs out with long tones or complex spectra.
+This could potentially be done by concatenating segments from different time points
+- Add additional wave forms for synthesis, squarewave for more overtones etc.
+- Ability to sum synthesis from different wave forms, perhaps even subtraction, or other mathematical operations
+- Support log transformation of both the m/z and intensity ranges
+- Support for log transformations of different numeric bases